Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

+Although we anticipate that many of our arguments can be adapted to the higher-dimensional setting, that is, where the graph $\G$ does contain triangles, such a generalisation will not be immediate.
+As explained in Remark~\ref{rem:approx}, the identification of the $\approx$-pair vertices of the JSJ tree, and the determination of their valence, would become quite delicate.
+Modifying the characterisations of the $\sim$-class vertices and the stars would require even more substantial work.
+For example, one condition in our description of the $\sim$-class vertices (in Proposition~\ref{prop:sim}) involves disallowing certain subgraphs which are subdivided copies of $K_4$, where $K_4$ is the complete graph on $4$ vertices.
+If $\G$ were not triangle-free, this description would have to distinguish between $K_4$'s that ``matter'' and those that don't.
+Our proofs also rely on a series of graph-theoretic preliminary results in Section~\ref{sec:sim}, whose statements would become more complicated in the presence of triangles.

 We give some applications of our main result in Section~\ref{sec:applications}.
 First, we show that the JSJ tree is a complete invariant for a large subclass of groups.
-In the following statement, $K_4$ is the complete graph on four vertices.
+Let $\mathcal G$ be the class of graphs satisfying Standing Assumptions~\ref{assumptions} which have no induced subgraphs which are subdivided copies of~$K_4$.